lkuffo/binary-index/README_LK.md

 ...
 LUT[15] = 4 - LUT[0]
 ```
 Therefore, we can reduce the size of our global LUT to 128 bytes at the expense of an additional `ADD` in the outer loop of our kernels.
-Unfortunately, this was not enough to get substantial gains in the Hamming kernel.
-Although, I believe I did not optimize this code enough.
+Unfortunately, this was not enough to get any gains in the Hamming kernel.

 It is pending to try this idea on the Jaccard kernel.
 For this, we would need to find similar properties for the `AND+POPCOUNT` LUTs and also for the `OR+POPCOUNT` LUTs if the popcounts are not precomputed.